ErickBRAlessi/DevOpsified/README.md

 Now we can access it on http://localhost:1234.

 If you need to run multiple containers, the easiest way is using docker-compose.
 So let's create a docker-compose.yml.
 The version says which version o the docker-compose it is written.
 Services are the applications that will be run.

 To run it use the command  `docker-compose -f ./2/docker-compose.yml up`

 One can check the containers running: `docker ps` or `docker-compose -f ./2/docker-compose.yml down`

 Or to stop them and remove the network `docker-compose -f ./2/docker-compose.yml down`

 *if you are in the folder of the docker-compose, you do not need to specify the path every time*

+## 3. Testing your app with RSpec, Capybara, and Selenium

+RSpec is a Ruby-based testing framework, it has its own domain-specific language (dsl).
+We are going to use Capybara to spin up the website and as a webdriver we are going to use Selenium, which is what runs test against the website.